id-tarzanych/countries/README.txt

     This is normally the "sites/all/modules" directory.

 2. Go to admin/build/modules.
 Enable both modules.
-    The Countries modules is found in the Others section.
+    The Countries modules is found in the Fields section.

 Read more about installing modules at http://drupal.org/node/70151